-Tentative Ruling: The motion will be denied.
+Tentative Ruling: The motion will be granted in part.

 This case was originally commenced under chapter 7.
 The debtor converted it to one under chapter 13 on April 25, 2016.
-However, the debtor has been unable to confirm a chapter 13 plan, primarily because even though the debtor earns a very high income, the plan will not pay unsecured creditors in full nor will it devote all projected disposable income to the payment of their claims as required by 11 U.S.C. § 1325(b).
+However, the debtor has been unable to confirm a chapter 13 plan, primarily because, even though the debtor earns a very high income, the plan will not pay unsecured creditors in full nor will it devote all projected disposable income to the payment of their claims as required by 11 U.S.C. § 1325(b).
+In voluntarily dismissing the motion to confirm his last proposed plan, the debtor admitted he was unable to pay all projected disposable income to unsecured creditors.
+See 11 U.S.C. § 1325(a)(6) and (b).